For full details of your repair obligations please see the terms of your lease.

 If you want to sell your share:

-- We will then advertise your home for four weeks (unless your lease states otherwise) via: Help to Buy
+• We will then advertise your home for eight weeks (unless your lease states otherwise).

-- If after four weeks we cannot find a purchaser, we can continue to market your property for you, but you can also find a buyer yourself or use an estate agent.
+• If after eight weeks we cannot find a purchaser, we can continue to market your property for you, but you can also find a buyer yourself or use an estate agent.
 We will still need to approve the purchaser.

 For more information: Contact us